This course is for Master students Public Administration, track International and European Governance only.

 The course tackles a set of fundamental challenges faced by international administrations: gaining autonomy and legitimacy from member states, building expertise, ensuring that staff is representative in terms of nationality and gender, and managing staff with different ethnic, cultural and educational backgrounds.
-It also looks at how these organizations innovate and reform themselves.
+It also looks at how these organisations innovate and reform themselves.

 By the end of the course, students will have: